 If you need to have a tooth extracted, a dental implant can help restore your smile and protect your oral health.
-The father-son team of Rex Hoang, DMD, and Marcus Hoang, DDS, at DC Dental Spa both have implant certifications, as well as a great deal of experience in providing both extractions and dental implants.
+Rex Hoang, DMD, at DC Dental Spa both have implant certifications, as well as a great deal of experience in providing both extractions and dental implants.
 At their Washington, D.C., office, the dentists also offer VersahⓇ technology that can help if you have insufficient jawbone for a traditional implant.
 To learn more, call the practice or schedule an appointment online today.

 Trauma, decay, or crowding are common reasons you may need to have a tooth pulled.
 Other reasons for extractions include:

 You might also need a tooth extracted if it develops an infection.

 There are two types of extractions, simple and surgical:

 When you can see the tooth inside your mouth, it’s called a simple extraction.
 Dr. Rex first loosens the tooth with an instrument called an elevator.
 They then use forceps to remove the tooth.